AdamCzajkowski/Star-Wars-Vehicles-Comparer/README.md

 # Star-Wars-Vehicles-Comparer

 The applicalation to compare vehicles from the Star Wars movies with highlighting best and worst values.
+Saving comparision into the local database

 Features:
 -------------------------